Skip to navigation Skip to content

 • Source: and DOR: fields

-This will create a zero amount in the original Crisis Payment entry on the PS screen, as well as a new 'NPP' line of the full amount to be delivered immediately to the customer via the NPP.
+This will create a zero amount in the original Crisis Payment entry on the PS screen, as well as a new 'NPP' or ‘Real Time’ line (depending on the successful delivery method) of the full amount to be delivered immediately via PDC.

 A reference to SSAA 1999 Section 55 (payment into bank account etc.) can be included, but it is not compulsory.